-Why UNWTO Elections should become an urgent concern for the UN and Heads of State?
+Why UNWTO Elections Should Become an Urgent Concern for the UN and Heads of State?

 Is it not rather for those who wish to depart from an existing rule to take responsibility and put their face forward by requesting acclamation?

-This would require an available Conference President, so it has been easier for the Secretariat to recall a tradition forgetting that there was also some nebulous aspect of withdrawal of candidatures, which, to the one who writes, a former UNESCO official, called to memory the also nebulous withdrawal of the only Latin American candidature in the 2017 UNESCO election.
+This would require an available Conference President, so it has been easier for the Secretariat to recall a tradition forgetting that there was also some nebulous aspect of withdrawal of candidatures, which to the one who writes, a former UNESCO official called to memory the also nebulous withdrawal of the only Latin American candidature in the 2017 UNESCO election.

 WTN Advocacy Committee Debate